 Junior college education can be classified according to admission requirements into five-year junior colleges and two-year junior colleges.
 Five-year junior colleges admit graduates of junior high schools, whereas two-year junior colleges admit graduates of skill-based senior high schools.

-The teacher education system is comprised of diversified, reversed, and selecting methods.
-Teachers who teach in preschools, primary schools, junior high schools, and senior secondary schools are trained in universities of education or normal universities with teacher training departments or centers.
-These institutions are also responsible for providing inservice training and guidance for local educators.
-As of February 1, 2018, the training of teachers uses qualification tests before conducting internships and selects a necessary number of students through exams with just the right qualities, thus implementing a training system for the teaching and internship of homeroom teachers.
+The teacher education system is comprised of diversified, well-resourced, and selecting methods.
+Teachers who teach in preschools, primary schools, junior high schools, and senior high schools are trained in universities that cultivate teachers.
+These institutions are also responsible for providing professional development and guidance for local educators.
+As of February 1, 2018, the training of teachers uses qualification tests before conducting internships and selects a necessary number of students through exams with just the right qualities, thus implementing an education training system.

 ■University, College and Graduate School Education